slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Success and rest don't sleep together."
 -- Russian Proverb*
 > *"The price of growth is outgrowing people."
--- Naval Ravikant*
-> *"Predicting failure is easier than predicting success."
+*"Predicting failure is easier than predicting success."
 -- Naval Ravikant*

 - I didn't get successful by knowing everything, I got successful by listening.